Skip to content

 Owureku Asare

-Ag Head, Fintech & Innovation Office, Bank of Ghana
+Ag Head, Fintech & Innovation Department, Bank of Ghana

 Moderator